iGaming17 min readMay 2026By · Banking Lead

 • SDK/iFrame hybrid — middle ground; embeds the acquirer's secure fields in your checkout

 For most operators, HPP is the right starting point: it is quicker to integrate, lowers PCI scope, and allows you to go live while building a more sophisticated integration in parallel.
-Ask for the acquirer’s API documentation before the contract stage — poorly maintained APIs are a common source of integration delays.
+Direct API integration only makes sense if checkout UX is a material conversion driver and your technical team has the bandwidth to maintain it.

 8. Contract Terms — What to Watch For